In-progress research projects

 The results of this project will extend platform theory to the domain of health systems.
 At a practical level, they will provide high-level requirements that can be used to guide the design of digital platforms supporting organizational learning in other domains.
 We plan to publish these results in a high-impact health informatics journal.
 Moreover, the outcome of this research project will provide the conceptual and practical foundations for a larger-scale research project focusing on the remaining phases of the DSR methodology, leading to a validated digital platform supporting the definition and management of learning cycles within LHSs.

-A Case Study of Health Service Platform Architecture
+A Case Study of Health Service Platform Architecture (Principal Investigator)

 With: Mark de Reuver, TUDelft